 Week 4 - Re-energise: Sometimes we all need to switch off and start again

-In the last of her four-part series on overcoming the cultural barriers to fundraising, Action Planning Associate Emily Petty applies the jump leads.
+In the last of her four-part series on overcoming the cultural barriers to fundraising, Action Planning Consultant Emily Petty applies the jump leads.

 The world of fundraising is an ever-changing landscape.
 Fundraisers are having to adapt and think of new ideas and innovative solutions to problems every day.
 Fundraising leaders need to make sure their teams have the tools to help them solve problems, innovate and re-energise when things get hard.